AnukaDas09/CODETECH-Task2/README.md

 This project demonstrates effective use of Python for developing an interactive application that simplifies grade management for students or educators.
 It combines user-friendly design and robust backend logic to provide accurate calculations and seamless user experience.

 ---

-Let me know if you need any modifications!